-At the individual bid level, experimental evidence shows that a random nth-price auction can engage both on-margin bidders and off-margin bidders (Shogren et al. [2001b]).
-This is contrary to the second-price auction, which typically only engages on-margin bidders, that is, those whose private value is at the higher end of the distribution (Parkhurst et al. [2004]; Jacquemet et al. [2013]).
-Table 3 shows that a random nth-price auction can engage off-margin bidders (e.g., IV=24, 38, 53).
+Table 4 shows that a random nth-price auction can engage off-margin bidders (e.g., IV=24, 38, 53).
 On-margin bidders usually inflate their bids (e.g., IV=76, 84).
 In all four treatments, demand revelations are larger than 100% for both the lowest resale value and the highest resale value (except for the promise + monetary incentive treatment).

-Table 5 shows the frequency of actual bids relative to private values.
+Table 5 shows the frequency of actual bids relative to private values which are the same as induced values.
 I find that in all four treatments, most subjects inflate their bids.
-In the baseline, promise, monetary incentives, and monetary + promise treatments,

-61.7%, 51.8%, 56.2%, and 53.1% of bids are higher than the induced value, respectively.
+In the baseline, promise, monetary incentives, and monetary + promise treatments, 61.7%, 51.8%, 56.2%, and 53.1% of bids are higher than the induced value, respectively.
 I also find that the promise, monetary incentives, and monetary + promise treatments perform relatively well: 57.4%, 55.6%, and 58.6% of bids are within 10% of the induced value, respectively.
 I now state my first result.